digipres/awesome-digital-preservation/reminder.md

 Calling All Digital Preservers!

 The digital preservation community is small and under resourced.
-This means we have to work together if we want to make the biggest impact.
+This means we must work together if we want to make the biggest impact.
 To this end, a small group of us have been attempting to help the members of the digital preservation community better support each other.
 With World Digital Preservation Day just around the corner (<https://www.dpconline.org/events/world-digital-preservation-day>), we'd like to encourage you all to (re)discover what we've built so far:

 * The <http://www.digipres.org> homepage, our community gateway and homepage.
 * The _Digital Preservation Awesome List_ (<https://github.com/digipres/awesome-digital-preservation#readme>), aiming to be a comprehensive index of software and resources to help preserve digital content.